 Sample of written work.

-The department normally requires each student to take a total of 12 courses over three years.
+The department normally requires each student to complete a total of 12 courses over three years.
 Students are strongly encouraged to take courses in the fields of art and archaeology, classical philosophy and linguistics, as well as literature and history.

-It is expected that all students will enter the program with a command of both Latin and Greek sufficient to undertake research projects based on source materials in either language.
-This competence will be assessed by a diagnostic sight translation exam encompassing Greek and Latin poetry and prose to be administered at the beginning of the first semester.
+It is expected that all students will enter the program with a command of both Latin and Ancient Greek sufficient to undertake research projects based on source materials in either language.
+This competence will be assessed by a diagnostic sight translation exam encompassing Ancient Greek and Latin poetry and prose to be administered at the beginning of the first semester.
 Students who do not pass all components of this exam will be required to undertake independent study in the appropriate language and must re-attempt the sections they failed until all are passed or until they demonstrate their proficiency by passing the sight component of the final examination for the survey courses in Greek and Latin literature.
 All sections of the diagnostic exam must be passed no later than the end of the second year.
 CHS students are also required to develop proficiency in Byzantine or Modern Greek at an early stage in the program.